agoric-labs/dapp-chain-timer/README.md

 _Note that this is a example dapp exploring capabilities of ChainTimerService and Agoric VStorage with no consideration made for privacy of information.
 All entered data maybe publicly visible._

-his is the user interface of dapp:
+This is the user interface of dapp:

 <p align="center">
     <img src="ui/public/ui-dapp.png" alt="Chain Timer Dapp" width="700">